Our Story

 Read More

-If there is one area of focus that they all subscribe to - its competency-based learning, where students progress in class at their own pace and depth.
+If there is one area of focus that they all subscribe to it's competency-based learning, where students progress in class at their own pace and depth.

 STEAM (Science, Technology, Engineering, the Arts and Mathematics) will sit central in our school program in guiding student inquiry, dialogue, and critical thinking.

-The rigour of our program will continue to look to academic success as we appreciate that this plays a role in their phase of their educational journey and choice of universities.
+The rigor of our program will continue to look to academic success as we appreciate that this plays a role in their phase of their educational journey and choice of universities.
 Sports and the Creative Arts will complement the overall program.
 Every student will also learn to play chess.

 In the early years, we will draw from the Singapore education system to ensure the fundamentals are set right, after all Singapore is constantly rated as number one in worlds PISA rankings by OECD.
-You cannot code if you cannot do math, nor can you present or share an opinion if you cannot write properly or have no interest to read.
+You cannot code if you cannot do math, nor can you present or share an opinion if you cannot write properly or have no interest in reading.
 So our focus will always be on the foundations of literacy and numeracy.

-As our students progress to the middle and high school, there will be a continued focus on their academic performance.
+As our students progress to middle and high school, there will be a continued focus on their academic performance.
 Students will also be learning about organisational skills and time awareness.
 Our Program will help them understand how to negotiate around conflicts, and they will learn to self-advocate.
 Our Program will look to cultivate individual passion while helping our students make safe and ethical choices.

 Both formative and summative assessments will play a role in helping our students progress.
 Parent engagement will play a key role as we believe parents are partners in the learning journey of our students.